sabrikhalil/Micro_Mobility_Detection/README.md

 ## Dataset

-Our custom PolyMMV dataset is tailored to address the unique challenges of detecting MMVs in densely populated urban areas.
-For more information on accessing and utilizing the dataset, please visit [our dataset documentation](https://drive.google.com/drive/folders/1oluAUC_AjTcsOit1YU_MN0GfCkk20n1n?usp=sharing).
+The PolyMMV dataset is crafted for detecting Micromobility Vehicles in urban environments, comprising:

+- Video footage capturing diverse urban traffic scenarios.
+- Annotations in three formats: YOLO, Pascal VOC, and COCO.
+- Pre-trained model checkpoints, allowing users to benchmark or further fine-tune on the PolyMMV dataset.
+- A results folder that contains the results for each model trained.

+For accessing these resources, visit [our dataset Drive](https://drive.google.com/drive/folders/1oluAUC_AjTcsOit1YU_MN0GfCkk20n1n?usp=sharing).

 ## Getting Started